-Over-the-counter moisturizers can be highly beneficial for treating and preventing the symptoms of psoriasis, such as flaking, itching, and redness.
+Over-the-counter moisturizers can be highly beneficial for treating and preventing the symptoms of psoriasis, such as flaking, itching, and discoloration.
 Moisturizers, also called emollients, help keep the skin hydrated and allow it to heal.
-They also cover, soothe, and protect small skin fissures.
-While an OTC moisturizer may not be a substitute for a prescription medication, it can be an additional tool in your toolbox of psoriasis treatment options.
+They also cover, soothe, and protect small skin cracks and fissures.
+An OTC moisturizer may not be a substitute for a prescription medication like biologics that can help with complete skin clearance.
+However, it can be an additional option for psoriasis treatments.
 Your dermatologist can help you understand how OTC products fit into your psoriasis treatment plan.

-When choosing an OTC moisturizer, keep in mind the two most effective ingredients in managing psoriasis symptoms: salicylic acid and coal tar.
+When choosing a moisturizer, look for salicylic acid and coal tar on the label.
 The U.S. Food and Drug Administration (FDA) has approved both ingredients to treat psoriasis.

-Salicylic acid is a peeling agent that helps shed the outer layer of skin cells and softens and removes scales or plaques.
-Using an OTC skin care product containing salicylic acid in conjunction with your prescription topical treatment can help the prescribed medication penetrate the skin, increasing its effectiveness.
-Over-the-counter moisturizers containing salicylic acid come in strengths up to 3 percent.
-Anything with a higher concentration will require a prescription from a dermatologist or other health care provider.
+Salicylic acid is a keratolytic agent, so it helps peel and shed the outer layer of skin cells and softens and removes scales or plaques.
+Using an OTC skin care product containing salicylic acid with your prescription topical treatment can help the prescribed medication penetrate the skin more deeply, increasing its effectiveness.
+OTC moisturizers containing salicylic acid come in strengths of up to 3 percent.
+Anything with a higher concentration requires a prescription from a dermatologist or other health care provider.

-Salicylic acid can cause stinging and skin irritation if left on for too long or if too high a concentration is used.
-Additionally, the body may absorb too much salicylic acid if used over large areas of the skin.
-This has been known to happen only to those using a preparation of 6 percent salicylic acid or higher on 40 percent or more of their body.
+Salicylic acid can cause stinging and skin irritation if you leave it on too long or use to high a concentration.
+Additionally, your body may absorb too much salicylic acid if you apply it over large areas of your skin.
+This has been known to happen only to people using a preparation of 6 percent salicylic acid or higher on 40 percent or more of their body.

 Coal tar slows skin cell growth, promotes peeling, and reduces the inflammation, itching, and scaling that is common with psoriasis.
-The higher the concentration of tar, the more potent the product.
-OTC products with tar can be found in strengths between 0.5 and 5 percent.
+The higher the concentration of tar is, the more potent the product will be.
+OTC products with tar can be found in strengths between 0.5 percent and 5 percent.

-Tar can irritate, redden, and dry out skin, sometimes causing an acne-like breakout.
+Tar can irritate and dry out skin, sometimes causing an acne-like breakout.
 Tar can also make skin more sensitive to sunlight, so you’ll need to use sunscreen and limit your sun exposure to avoid sunburn.

-Coal tar can stain fabric and other surfaces.
+Coal tar is not for everyone, and it can stain fabric and other surfaces.
 One member of MyPsoriasisTeam said, “I’ve tried coal tar cream, but I’m tired of smelling like a car engine and my clothes turning yellow.”

-While not as effective as salicylic acid and coal tar in the treatment of psoriasis, the following active ingredients can help soothe affected areas of skin:
+Although not as effective as salicylic acid and coal tar in the treatment of psoriasis, the following active ingredients can help soothe affected areas of the skin:

 Many moisturizing lotions contain additives and fragrances that could be irritating to the skin.
-Try to avoid products that contain:
+Try to avoid products that contain fragrances and alcohol.

 Below is a list of popular OTC moisturizers that have earned the National Psoriasis Foundation’s Seal of Recognition and have worked well for MyPsoriasisTeam members.
-Be sure to discuss using over-the-counter emollients with your dermatologist.
+Although OTC moisturizers alone cannot give you total remission from psoriasis, finding the right moisturizer may be a helpful tool in your treatment plan.
+Be sure to discuss using OTC emollients with your dermatologist.

-MG217’s Medicated Coal Tar Ointment works best in conjunction with MG217 Sal-Acid Multi-Symptom Moisturizing Cream.
-The 2 percent coal tar helps to slow cell overgrowth and moisturize skin to relieve itching, scaling, irritation, and redness.
+MG217’s Medicated Coal Tar Ointment works best combined with MG217 Sal-Acid Multi-Symptom Moisturizing Cream.
+The 2 percent coal tar helps to slow cell overgrowth and moisturize the skin to relieve itching, scaling, irritation, and discoloration.